 List of Definitions

 Picture quality refers to the quality of 3D images in terms of degradations of the pictorial quality.
-In most cases, this may be perceived even on the left and on the right view separately.
-Typical examples are: reduction of the resolution, and coding artifacts.
+In most cases, this may also be perceived even on the left and on the right view separately.
+Typical examples are: blockiness and blurriness.

 Visual discomfort is a negative sensation of the observer.
 It should be seen as a perceived state of the observer, therefore requiring a questionnaire for evaluating its presence and strength.
-It may be hinted by several symptoms (reported by the observer such as headache) and clinical signs (measured objectively such as eye blinking rate).
-Usually it is supposed to have a steep rise time and a steep fall time, it occurs when watching a particular 3D scene and disappears immediately after the viewing is finished.
+It may be hinted by several symptoms (reported by the observer) and clinical signs (measured objectively).
+Usually it is supposed to have a steep rise time and a steep fall time, it occurs when watching a particular 3D scene and disappears immediately after the viewing is finished, however, the recovery time may be long (e.g. some of the symptoms and clinical signs may be observed for a longer period).

-Visual fatigue shall be defined in this context as a syndrome.
-Its presence is assessed by the observation of zero, one or several symptoms (reported by the observer such as nausea) and zero, one or several clinical signs (measured objectively such as eye blinking rate).
+Visual fatigue shall be defined in this context as a syndrome in the medical sense.
+Its presence is assessed by the observation of zero, one or several symptoms (reported by the observer) and zero, one or several clinical signs (measured objectively).
 Usually it is supposed to have a longer rise time and a longer fall time than visual discomfort, it is not instantaneously diagnosed in conjunction with a certain 3D stimulus and remains a certain time after the 3D viewing has finished.

+Physical symptoms are defined as indicated by the observation of muscular pain.
+Examples are shoulder pain, neck pain, <to be continued, we need a clear distinction between observation and interpretation>

 Depth quantity is defined in this context as the amount of depth that the observer perceives in a 3D scene representation.
 This combines monocular and binocular cues and may therefore not necessarily be correlated to the amount of disparity in the 3D video.

-Depth quality is defined in this context as the reconstruction quality of the depth that is present in the real 3D scene that has been captured by cameras in a 3D video.
+Depth realism (Depth naturalness) is defined in this context as the experience of the reconstruction of the 3D depth that is present in the real 3D scene that has been captured by cameras in a 3D video.

-Asymmetric conditions are defined as processing steps which result in 3D view asymmetries.
+View-asymmetric conditions are defined as processing steps which result in 3D view asymmetries.
 This usually results in a difference in video quality or in geometrical degradations that may lead to binocular rivalry and may induce a combination of visual discomfort, reduced depth perception, and reduced picture quality.

 ---